MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      when reading DICOM data, match the StudyName entry against the string provided

+.. envvar:: MRTRIX_CLI_PARSE_ONLY

+     Set the command to parse the provided inputs and then quit if it is 1.
+This can be used in the CI of wrapping code, such as the automatically generated Pydra interfaces

 .. envvar:: MRTRIX_CONFIGFILE

      This can be used to set the location of the system-wide